What's a throttle body?

-The throttle body is a tube containing a pivoting flat valve (butterfly) that is used to control the amount of air entering an engine.
-In an electronically fuel-injected car, a throttle position sensor and air flow sensor communicate with the computer, which supplies the corresponding amount of fuel needed at the injectors.
+A throttle body varies the amount of air entering an engine, by using a flat valve (butterfly) that rotates inside a tube-shaped housing.
+In an electronically fuel-injected car, a throttle position sensor and air-flow sensor communicate with the main electronic control unit (ECU), which supplies the corresponding amount of fuel needed at the injectors.

-On older carbureted engines, the throttle body is built into the carburetor and via mechanical means and engine vacuum, more fuel is delivered as the valve opens.
+On older carbureted engines, the throttle body is built into the carburetor.
+It is opened and closed through a cable and linkage from the gas pedal and engine vacuum, more fuel is delivered as the valve opens.

 On a fuel-injected engine the throttle body is normally located between the air filter and the intake manifold, and is connected to the gas pedal mechanically with a cable, or electronically by wire.
 When the driver presses the pedal the butterfly in the throttle body pivots to let more air flow into the manifold.

 When that happens, the throttle position sensor reports to the ECU that you have stepped on the gas.
 And the airflow sensor detects more air and sends a message to the car’s computer to boost the amount of fuel being supplied by the injectors.

-Most autos have just one large throttle body, but some larger-engined cars can have one for each bank of cylinders, or even one on every cylinder, although these are relatively uncommon.
+Most autos have just one large throttle body, but some cars with larger V6, V8 or V12 engines can have one for each bank of cylinders, or even one on every cylinder, although these are relatively uncommon.
 Some systems use a throttle body with two smaller throats and butterflies instead of one large one, notably the early Ford truck EFI motors, but the function is the same.

-A good air filter is absolutely critical to the operation of the throttle body, because dirt buildup on its surface over time can gum up the butterfly, causing a rough idle and drivability issues.
+A good air filter is essential to the operation of the throttle body, because dirt build-up can gum up the butterfly, causing a rough idle and drivability issues.
 Depending on how the PCV breather is plumbed on your car’s motor, you may also get a build up of oil residue.